 In our country, this snake species is widely distributed throughout the country, living in terrains from plains, midlands to mountains.
 They often live in termite mounds, rodent burrows, in tree holes, under rocks...

-However, the color of the banded krait can vary depending on its habitat, such as the yellow part becoming lighter and tending to turn white, similar to the krait.
+However, the color of the banded krait can change depending on their habitat, such as the yellow part becomes lighter and tends to turn white, similar to the krait.

 Like the krait, the banded krait has a triangular body with a high back.

-Banded kraits are also nocturnal snakes, feeding on fish, frogs, rodents, small reptiles and other snakes smaller than themselves.
-Banded kraits do not chase prey but usually lie in wait for prey to pass by so they can attack and eat it.
+Banded kraits are also nocturnal snakes, with a diet of fish, frogs, rodents, small reptiles and some other snakes smaller than themselves.
+Banded kraits do not chase prey but usually wait for prey to pass by to attack and eat.

-The tapered, non-pointed tail is also an identifying feature of the banded krait (Photo: iNatural).
+The tapered, not pointed tail is also an identifying feature of the banded krait (Photo: iNatural).

-Banded kraits are attracted to and follow fire, so they may appear at campfires of hikers or overnight campers.
+Banded kraits are attracted to and follow fire, so they may appear at campfires of picnickers, hikers, and overnight campers.

-The banded krait is an extremely venomous snake, with a strong neurotoxic venom that can be fatal if not treated promptly.
+Banded kraits are extremely venomous snakes, with strong neurotoxic venom that can be fatal if not treated promptly.
 Therefore, if you encounter a snake with the above characteristics, keep a safe distance, do not try to approach or catch it to avoid being bitten.

 Source: https://dantri.com.vn/khoa-hoc/nhung-loai-ran-doc-co-dac-diem-de-nhan-dang-tai-viet-nam-phan-2-20250315090812686.htm